The role and outlook for credit in 2021

-Michael Karagianis who is the head of NFP and Retail Partnerships at JANA Investment Advisors presented “The role and outlook for credit” at The Inside Network’s third Masterclass session this year.
+Michael Karagianis who is the head of NFP and Retail Partnerships at JANA Investment Advisers presented “The role and outlook for credit” at The Inside Network’s third Masterclass session this year.
 His message to investors is to prepare for further volatility during the COVID-19 recovery.

 Global interest rates are at historic lows as central banks poured liquidity into markets to help stimulate economies around the world.
 This drove strong returns from bonds to date.
 Credit spreads have compressed as investors hunt for yield which in turn brings down future return expectations.
 Michael says “easy liquidity, recovering equity markets, and the hunt for yield has driven credit spreads back towards their pre -Covid lows.”